Zezombye/blog/articles/workshop-shenanigans.md

 In the workshop, you can write strings up to 128 characters, as well as concatenate multiple strings together.
 But you could not concatenate indefinitely; in the end, strings were limited to 511 bytes.
 Like in most modern programming languages, strings use the UTF-8 encoding.

-The important thing is that this limitation was performed byte-wise, cutting the string in the middle of tags (not treating a tag as one single character).
+The important thing is that this limitation was enforced byte-wise, cutting the string in the middle of tags (not treating a tag as one single character).
 Hence, the bypass is simple:

 1. Create a string with 510 1-byte characters followed by a texture tag.
 The texture tag will get cut off, leaving only the `<`.
 2. Use the substring function to remove the first 510 chars and have access to a lone, unescaped `<` character.